VasanthaClement/gmailcreation/index.md

 ### To Create an Account:

-- Step 1: Open your browser and type [https://www.google.com] (https://www.google.com)
+- Step 1: Open your browser and type [Gmail] (https://www.google.com)

 - Step 2: On the right top of the screen, Click Sign in button.